EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 ### Manually

 1\.
-Add the following xml to your `config.xml` in the root directory of your `www` folder:
+Add the following xml to all the `config.xml` files you can find:
 ```xml
 <!-- for iOS -->
 <feature name="SocialSharing">